SalesforceSFDC/Apex/Apex Cheat Sheet.md

 ```apex
 for(Integer i=0; i<5; i++) {}
 ```
+### Two reasons to use For-Loops instead of While and do-While Loops:
+* `For` loops are used when you know how many times the loop should run.
+If you want the loop to stop based on a condition other than the number of times it runs you should use the `while` loop.
+* `For` loops are more concise because they keep the three parts - the variable, the condition, and the increment - together in one statement.
 #
 * `Constants` - variables whose values don't change after being initialized once.
 It can be defined using `final` keyword.
 * `final` - means that the variable can be assigned at most once, either in the declaration itself, or with a static method in in class.